Quantalabs/Quantalabs/README.md

 ### Hi there 👋

 I'm Quantalabs.
-I just code whatever I feel like and put it under a GNU General Public License v3.0 no matter what (including this project).
+I just code whatever I feel like and put it under a GNU General Public License v3.0 no matter what (including this README).
 You can always see one of my latest projects [here](https://quantalabs.github.io).
 Other projects I've created include:

 * Electron
   * A JS Library that makes graphics easier.